Talk Boost Key Stage 1

 Is there a licensing requirement?

-There is no licence required to run this programme.
+There is a licence required to run this programme.

 How does it work?
 (Theory of Change)